Communities

 @msh210 I think that republishing someone else's work, in particular, is something we should especially avoid.
 In the last paragraph of this answer, I recommend emphasizing contributions that are more novel than "simple re-transmission," but not necessarily forbidding simple re-transmission of a great thought in one's own words.
 (1/2)

-Isaac Moses‭ wrote over 3 years ago · edited over 3 years ago
+Isaac Moses‭ wrote about 4 years ago · edited about 4 years ago

 @msh210 And many examples of the type of case you describe - "in a book that almost no one has or is likely to come across" - would be ripe for one of the categories of novel work that I explicitly encourage - "Translation of a classic source that isn't already available in English [online]."
 (2/2)